greatroboticslab/HumanoidRobotTrainingData/blip_baseline/README.md

 	sbatch generate_images.slurm <start> <end>

+This will generate imaged into the output/ folder, along with their prompts, which share the same frame name.
 Alternatively, you can run the Python file: generate.py (located in the scripts/ folder), which is used to generate a series of images from a given prompt file.
 The format for the command is:

 	conda activate blip3o
 	python generate.py --start <start> --end <end> --model <path to model>